Experiences, Events, and Spots

 Basic information

-- The Imori Castle ruins were designated a National Historic Site in October 2021, and the excavation survey of the Imori Castle ruins that led to the national designation won the "1st Japan Castle Association Grand Prize" sponsored by the Japan Castle Association, a public interest incorporated foundation.
+- The Imori Castle ruins were designated a National Historic Site in October 2021, and the excavation and investigation of the Imori Castle ruins that led to the national designation won the ``1st Japan Castle Association Grand Prize'' sponsored by the Japan Castle Association, a public interest incorporated foundation.

 From within the castle grounds, you can get a panoramic view of the entire Osaka Plain, as well as the wide area of the Kinai region that was ruled by Miyoshi Nagayoshi at the time, from Mount Hiei to Kyoto City, Takatsuki, Kobe, and the Akashi Kaikyo Bridge that connects Awaji Island to Honshu, and you can get a taste of what it was like to be in the world from the top of the mountain.